What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 Relationships have their ups and downs, and it's during these ups and downs that your attraction, love, or even interest in your partner can shift.
 Winter suggests asking yourself whether it's worth leaving, or if you think you should stick it out, waiting for the tide to turn again and be on the positive side of your relationship.

-"Growing apart is a natural occurrence in long-term relationships," says Winter.
+"Growing apart is a natural occurrence in long-term relationships," Winter says.
 "But vibrant relationships find their couples growing back together again.
 This is where you need to make a decision whether it’s worth staying (children, family, business partnership) or leaving."

 In other words, what are you sacrificing in leaving and are those sacrifices worth it?
-You need to be able to answer that, then be comfortable with your decision.
+It's important to be able to answer that, then be comfortable with your decision.

 5. Consider Couples Therapy

-While you may not be able to get your attraction to your partner back over night, if you believe your relationship is worth saving, then you need to make the effort to do so.
+While you may not be able to get your attraction to your partner back over night, if you believe your relationship is worth saving, then it's important to make the effort to do so.
 Which, of course, may mean going to couples therapy, for starters.

 6. Come Clean